Anne Robinson: Television and radio

 In 2005, she made an appearance on The Oprah Winfrey Show, admitting she had been an unfit mother.
 Also in 2005, she appeared on an episode of the revived Doctor Who, entitled "Bad Wolf", voicing a futuristic android version of herself named the "Anne Droid" on a lethal version of The Weakest Link in the year 200,100.
 When contestants lose as the "weakest link", the android blasts them with a disintegrator in its mouth, which really teleports them away to a Dalek fleet.
 Robinson hosted the BBC's outtakes programme Outtake TV until 2009.
 She hosted a satirical news-based chat show on BBC One called What's the Problem?
 With Anne Robinson, and the BBC's interactive quiz Test the Nation.

 A report published in 2006, which concluded that the BBC is "endemically homophobic", highlighted as one example of anti-gay bigotry in the network Robinson's treatment of a male contestant at The Weakest Link – Celebrity Chefs, to whom she made questions such as "What do you do in your restaurant – just mince around?", and "Before you go, and bear in mind that this is a family show, what's the strangest thing you've ever put in your mouth?"
 The previous year she was also accused of bigotry when she told a female prison officer that she must be a lesbian.

 The BBC received 16 complaints after Robinson asked wine connoisseur Olly Smith, who was competing on the celebrity version of The Weakest Link, to feel her breasts, after he described her as a "full-bodied, expensive red".
 The programme was broadcast on Saturday 5 April 2008 on BBC One.

 Robinson caused controversy on The Weakest Link when she made former Blue Peter presenter John Noakes cry after asking "What was the end for Shep?".
 Shep had been Noakes's pet dog both on and off Blue Peter.

 In 2009, Robinson returned to presenting BBC One's long-running consumer show Watchdog.
-She finished presenting The Weakest Link in 2012 after twelve years as the host of 1,693 shows.
+She finished presenting The Weakest Link in 2012 following twelve years as the host of 1,693 shows.
 On 10 September 2015, it was announced that Robinson would step down from Watchdog once again, this time in order to film a new series of Britain's Spending Secrets for the channel.
 She had presented Watchdog for a total of 15 years.